oktadev/okta-blog/_source/_posts/2022-03-15-programming-security-and-why-rust.md

 >
 > - Tony Hoare

 Then there is also null safety which is kind of related to memory safety.
 I come from a Java/JavaScript background, and we are so used to the concept of null.
-Infamous for being the worst invention in programming.
+Null is infamous for being the worst invention in programming.
 Garbage collected languages need a concept of nothing so that a pointer can be freed when unused.
 But it also leads to issues and pain, like the null pointer exceptions.
 Technically this falls under memory safety, but most memory-safe languages still let you use null as a value leading to null pointer errors.

 ## Type safety